 8. Branded Hashtag Challenges Will Become Even More Popular on TikTok

 Brands are taking more notice of the popularity of hashtag challenges and creating ones that will appeal to their target audience.
-With a branded hashtag challenge, a company creates a hashtag and asks its followers to create videos related to that hashtag and possibly their product.
+With a branded hashtag challenge, a company invents a hashtag and asks its followers to create videos related to that hashtag and possibly their product.
 TikTok has encouraged this and made it easy, although relatively expensive, for brands to advertise their hashtag challenges.

 9. User-Generated Content Will Become Increasingly Important to Marketers